andychiare/guest-writer/articles/yyyy-mm-dd-dotnet-reverse-proxy.markdown

 Awesome!
 It is working.
 Notice that the URL in the address bar remains inside your application domain.

-However, if you try to select a T-shirt size or adding a comment, you feel that something is wrong.
+However, if you try to select the size of the T-shirt or to add a comment, you feel that something is wrong.
 Actually, if you open the developer tools of your browser, you get a lot of error messages:

 ![](images/cors-error-messages.png)